 Louisiana and Florida hold the top spots for most expensive homeowners insurance premiums.
 One obvious reason for these high costs is the threat from hurricanes and flooding.
 Other areas that are prone to natural disasters and weather extremes, such as those states in New England and mountainous regions, also face higher premiums.

 Home insurance coverage options in New York

 The most common type of homeowners insurance policy is a standard policy.
 A standard homeowners insurance policy includes the following basic coverages:

-- Structure of the house keeps you covered in the event that your home is damaged due to fire, hail, lightning, hurricanes or other insured natural disaster but often does not include damage incurred from flooding, earthquakes or normal wear and tear.
+- Structure of the house keeps you covered if your home is damaged due to fire, hail, lightning, hurricanes or other insured natural disaster but often does not include damage incurred from flooding, earthquakes or normal wear and tear.

 - Personal property insures your personal items, such as clothing, jewelry and furniture if they are stolen or lost in an insured disaster.

-- Liability protection keeps you protected in the event that you, a family member or a pet injures someone or causes damage to another structure someone else’s belongings.
+- Liability protection keeps you protected in the event that you, a family member or a pet injures someone or causes damage to someone else’s belongings.

-- Additional living expenses covers costs incurred when your home is inhabitable and you must find other residences and convenience alternatives.
+- Additional living expenses covers costs incurred when your home is inhabitable and you must find somewhere else to stay for a while.

 - Accidental discharge or overflow of water or steam from within a plumbing, heating, air conditioning or sprinkler system.
 It also covers discharge from other household appliances